Back to all Resources

 A New Era for Hurricane Forecast Communication

 For decades, the “cone of uncertainty” has been one of the most recognizable tools in hurricane forecasting.
-Yet, despite its widespread use, it has often been misunderstood, particularly by inland communities that mistakenly believed they were outside the zone of risk.
+Yet, despite its widespread use, it has often been misunderstood, particularly by inland communities that mistakenly believed they were outside the risk zone.

 In 2026, that changes.

 The updated operational forecast cone now integrates both coastal and inland tropical storm and hurricane watches and warnings.
-This enhancement acknowledges a critical truth: hurricanes do not stop at the shoreline.
+This enhancement acknowledges a critical reality: hurricane impacts do not stop at the coastline.
 Wind, flooding, and infrastructure impacts often extend far inland, sometimes with devastating consequences.

 By incorporating inland alerts directly into the cone graphic, NOAA is closing a long-standing communication gap.
-The result is a more inclusive and realistic depiction of risk – one that aligns more closely with how storms actually behave.
+The result is a more inclusive and realistic depiction of risk – one that aligns more closely with how storms actually behave and where hazardous conditions may occur.

 What’s Changing in the Forecast Cone